rodikh/BetterLootMarkers-Cyberpunk-mod/README.md

 ## Issues and Contributions

+Feel free to open an issue if you encounter a bug or suggest a pull request.

 - Currently (Cyberpunk 1.31), Cyberpunk's default loot markers are buggy even without this mod, and the mod relies on the loot marker's default behaviour to show the new custom icons.
 BetterLootMarkers may not show up if the default marker is not handled properly by the game.
-- Known issue: ammo loot markers are missing
+- Known issue: ammo loot markers are sometimes missing

-Feel free to open an issue if you encounter a bug or suggest a pull request.

 ## Planned Features